Interpersonal deception theory: Criticism

 DePaulo, Ansfield and Bell questioned IDT: "We cannot find the 'why' question in Buller and Burgoon's synthesis.
 There is no intriguing riddle or puzzle that needs to be solved, and no central explanatory mechanism is ever described".
 Em Griffin supported this criticism by pointing out a "good objective theory" must explain an event or human behavior which is much more significant than IDT in that it discusses "how" communication works in these scenarios, but not the "reason" why this communication theory works in these scenarios.

 Although they praised Buller and Burgoon's 18 propositions as a comprehensive description of the timeline of deceptive interactions, they said the propositions lacked the interconnectedness and predictive power of a unifying theory.
 DePaulo et al. criticized IDT for failing to distinguish between interactive communication (which emphasizes the situational and contextual aspects of communicative exchanges) from interpersonal communication, which emphasizes exchanges in which the sender and receiver make psychological predictions about the other's behavior based on specific prior knowledge; this conceptual ambiguity limited IDT's explanatory power.
 However, Buller and Burgoon responded to this type of critique, saying the theory "was not meant to advance a single explanatory mechanism but instead to fit a broad communicative perspective on the phenomenon and to include multiple causal mechanisms that fit a general interpersonal communication account of the process."

+Srour and Py's General Theory of Deception (GTD), published in 2022, thus provides a clearer account of the decision mechanism in deception.
+While they mention that Interpersonal Deception Theory does not directly contribute to GTD, they acknowledge that it helps explain how relationships and contexts impact decisions to lie.

+Srour and Py build on this by developing what they call the "five forces model."
+In this model, a person asked to tell the truth considers the possible benefits of lying, the expected punishment, the risk of being caught, the effort required to engage in deception, and the psychological dissonance it may engender.
+These considerations feed into a formal deception decision algorithm.

+In this regard, the GTD answers one significant criticism levied at Interpersonal Deception Theory: instead of explaining conditions that surround deception, GTD proposes a testable model of how the decision is made.
+Deception is modeled as a goal-directed choice where individuals weigh expected costs against benefits of each potential answering option, to determine whether or not to lie.

 Park and Levine provide additional commentary questioning IDT stating that "because both interactive and noninteractive experiments lead to the same conclusions about truth-bias and accuracy regardless of interactivity, interactivity is not the all-important consideration as IDT claims."
 In IDT, a crucial emphasis is placed in the aspect of interactivity to determine deception detection accuracy.
 However, Park and Levine do not see an empirical basis for this foundational claim of IDT.